Faith and Racial Healing: Embracing Truth, Justice, and Restoration

 We believe strongly in making our programs inclusive and available to everyone

-Books are an additional cost and titles will be sent via email from the facilitator.
+• Books are an additional cost and may be purchased separately through the bookstore.

 Register